 RSM Design Solutions, the brainchild of Mr. Rakesh Morudkar is a facade engineering firm with a gamut of designers and engineers with operations spanning the Indian subcontinent.
 Their mission is to provide sustainable cost-effective building envelopes, addressing the latest developments in the façade technology, raising quality standards, and setting new benchmarks in the façade designing and engineering sphere.

-It is being built by CapitaLand, part of the Singapore consortium, which is a leading contributor to the Indian IT Park industry development.
-Through close collaboration between various players, the building is designed with a facade system that fully meets the requirements of the architects and the client about design, function, and performance.
+CapitaLand, part of the Singapore consortium, which is a leading contributor to the Indian IT Park industry development is building this project.
+Designed with a facade system that fully meets the requirements of the architects and the client about design, function, and performance, the building is a collaborative effort between various players.

 The design of International Tech Park Pune, Kharadi constitutes two interactive blocks with a courtyard in between.
-Facade design constituting high-performance glass and aluminum follows the considerations for eco-friendly design.
+Facade design constituting high-performance glass and aluminium follows the considerations for eco-friendly design.
 Climatic concerns like solar heat gain and usability across all seasons are the key elements of basic design philosophy.
-Vertical fins, placed strategically to form interesting patterns, are intended to shade the large vision panels that allow better visual connection with lesser vertical obstruction.
+The design team incorporated vertical fins, placed strategically to form interesting patterns.
+These fins intend to shade the large vision panels that allow better visual connection with lesser vertical obstruction.

-The façade of approximately 50,000 m² for the two major blocks is designed with unique sunshade elements.
+The team designed the façade of approximately 50,000 m² for the two major blocks with unique sunshade elements.
 Glass panels of 1.5m width needed a superior façade system.
-Technal’s split mullion unitized system – GEODE EL was chosen that offered many benefits, over conventional facade systems.
+The design team chose Technal’s split mullion unitized system – GEODE EL that offered many benefits, over conventional facade systems.

 1. Well-engineered 3 barrier systems offering unparalleled acoustic and thermal insulation.